 Instead of freezer paper circles, I punched circles from heat-proof template plastic the appropriate size.
 That is what you see inside the gathered circles.
 I also found that quilting thread is better to use for gathering, less likely to break.

-Click on the link below to take you to the page with the 2018 blocks and the pdf for the border letters.
+Click on the link below to take you to the page with the 2018 blocks.